DeckerMMIV/FS13_SoilManagement/README.md

 # What?!
 Why?

 There has always been some small things in FS13, and the previous versions, which annoyed me a bit.
-Like how come it is possible to fertilize right in front of the working harvester and get double the yield, and unrealistic things like that.
+Like how come it is possible to fertilize right in front of the working harvester and get double the yield, and other unrealistic things like that.

 What I'm attempting with this mod, are several things:

-- Control of growth, so it is the in-game scaled time that determines when growth should happen, and not some value in the foliage-sub-layer.
+- Control of growth, so it is the in-game scaled time that determines when growth should happen, and not some value in the map.i3d's foliage-sub-layer.
 - Manure has to be ploughed or cultivated into the ground to take effect.
 Else it will slowly dissipate, and you would not get the expected result in yield when harvesting.
 - Different kinds of fertilizer; organic and synthetic.
 Manure and slurry are organic fertilizers, where the other(s) are synthetic and not as effective.
 - Swaths/windrows when left alone will also slowly dissipate.
 The reason for this, is to "clean up" the fields over time.